BlurryRoots/FunWithFlex/README.md

 }
 ```

 In the example above, i put a return statement at the end of my code block.
 This is necessary if you want to fetch tokens while you scan your input.
-But we will come to that later.
+The value you return should be defined in a header file, so you can later identify your token in your parser.
+If you want to use the defined token in your rules, don't forget to include your header in the first section of your lexer file.

 ### Section three - additional c/cpp code